stalance/CommandSchedulerBundle/README.md

 ## Features

-New in Version 4:
+### New in Version 4:
+- API for all functions (in development)
 - Event-Handling (preExecution, postExecution).
-You can subscribe your own Events
+You can subscribe to this [Events](Resources/doc/integrations/events/index.md)
-- Monitoring: Notifications with the [Symfony Notifier](https://symfony.com/doc/current/notifier.html) Component.
+- Monitoring: Optional Notifications with the [Symfony Notifier](https://symfony.com/doc/current/notifier.html) Component.
 Default: E-Mail
 - Refactored Execution of Commands to Services.
 You can use them now from other Services.
 - Handled error in Command Parsing.
 So there is no 500 Error while parsing commands.
 - You CLI-commands for add, remove and list scheduled commands
 - Improved UI of command-execution in cli
-- Create Command-Listing as Json for API usage

-Version 3:
+### Version 3:
 - An admin interface to add, edit, enable/disable or delete scheduled commands.
 - For each command, you define :
   - name